vrtql/websockets/README.md

 Additionally, the framework includes operating as a pure HTTP server.
 If HTTP requests come in which are not WebSocket upgrades, the framework will attempt to pass the request to a user-defined handler `process_http`.
-If this is defined then that callback will invoked with the HTTP request passed to it.
+If this is defined then that callback will be invoked with the HTTP request passed to it.
 The following is an example of running a pure HTTP server.

 ```c